Probabilistic constructions in continuous combinatorics and a bridge to distributed algorithms: Combinatorial results

 Let $D$ be a finite subset of $\G$ and let $n \geq 1$ be an integer.
 Define a subshift $X_{D, n} \subseteq n^\G$ as follows:

-In other words, the elements of $X_{D,n}$ are the proper $n$-colorings of the Cayley graph $G(\G, D)$.
-The main result of this subsection allows us to build $F$-local colorings of $X_{D,n}$ with some control over the set $F$:
+In other words, the elements of $X_{D,n}$ are the proper $n$-colorings of the Cayley graph $G(\G, D)$. \ep{Note that $X_{D,n}$ may be empty if $n$ is too small.} The main result of this subsection allows us to build $F$-local colorings of $X_{D,n}$ with some control over the set $F$:

 \begin{lemma}[\textls{Local colorings of $X_{D,n}$}] Let $\Pat$ be a finite set of $k$-patterns such that every free zero-dimensional Polish $\G$-space admits a continuous $\Pat$-avoiding $k$-coloring.
-Then there are an integer $n_0 \geq 1$ and a finite set $F \subset \G$ with the following property:
+Then there is a finite set $F \subset \G$ with the following property: